cowboyai/cim-start/doc/cim.md

 Admittedly, this encompasses a broad spectrum of ideas, challenging to grasp in its entirety.

-Fortunately, we have Sage — a tool equipped with a responsive AI system designed to simplify these complexities.
+Fortunately, we have Sage — a Client equipped with a responsive AI system designed to simplify these complexities with cim-start being the backend.
 Sage enables you to inquire about how these components interact and assists you in developing your model.
 More than just a support tool, Sage acts as an interactive agent capable of executing any command or query within the CIM and responding with events.
+We don't mean "helping you code", we mean establishing workflows and having AI Agents write, test and deploy the code.

 Let's explore an example:

 ![CIM - Inventory](./CIM-Inventory.svg)

-This is a substantial amount of information to grasp, especially considering this is merely a foundational example.
+This is a substantial amount of information to grasp, especially considering this is merely a foundational and incomplete example.
 In a comprehensive business model, there would be thousands of relationships and additional nodes divided into distinct domain parts.

 Utilizing graphs for organization and translation provides a highly adaptable framework for change, ensuring both structure and discipline are maintained.